April The Giraffe Changes To Expect Before Active Labor And Calf Hooves Are Seen

 — Cincinnati Zoo (@CincinnatiZoo) April 28, 2014

 According to the Giraffe Husbandry Manual provided by the Australasian Zookeeping site, it isn’t uncommon for difficulties to arise when determining giraffe due dates.
 The fertility cycle is approximately two weeks, making it extremely difficult to pinpoint when conception occurred.
 This was beautifully illustrated when hundreds of thousands people panicked on social media networks fearing everything from a pregnancy crisis to a false pregnancy.
-April is examined at least once per day by her veterinarian Dr. Tim and those examinations are becoming more frequent as active labor nears.
-By all accounts, April the giraffe is pregnant, there is really a calf in her womb and active labor can begin at any moment.
+April is examined at least once per day by her veterinarian Dr. Tim, and those examinations are becoming more frequent as active labor nears.
+By all accounts, April the giraffe is pregnant, there is really a calf in her womb, and active labor can begin at any moment.

 April The Giraffe Labor Updates With Photos And Videos, Watch Live Cam https://t.co/R9NRE1XXa2